north korea travelChildren's Palace in North Koreadprk travel

 *South Korea (South) - 238 (* officially the DPRK is the unified Korean Peninsula)

-Topography: mountains account for about 80% of the total area.
+Topography: mountains account for over 80% of the total area.
 Several mountain ranges go from Mt Paektu all the way to the southern point of the peninsula.

-Climate: temperate with 4 different seasons, summers being having the heaviest rainfall.
+Climate: temperate with 4 different seasons, summers, usually July to August, having the heaviest rainfall.

 Average rainfall: 1,120 mm